GeomaticsCaminosUPM/SeismicBuildingExposure/README.md

 # SeismicBuildingExposure

-**SeismicBuildingExposure** is a Python package built using GeoPandas to calculate various geometric indices related to building footprint geometry and seismic risk.
+**SeismicBuildingExposure** is a Python package that computes everything you need to estimate the seismic exposure of buildings using only geospatial data and no field surveys.

 ---